ai-dock/base-image/README.md

 ## Run in the Cloud

-The image is compatible with any GPU cloud platform.
+This image should be compatible with any GPU cloud platform.
 You simply need to pass environment variables at runtime.
+Please raise an issue on this repository if your provider cannot run the image.

 All images built for ai-dock are tested for compatibility with both [vast.ai](https://cloud.vast.ai/?ref=62897) and [runpod.io](https://runpod.io?ref=m0vk9g4f).